nicohaemhouts/nicohaemhouts.github.io/_posts/2015-08-03-accessing-nested-javascript-objects-with-string-key.md

 ---
 layout: post
-title: Accessing Nested Object Properties Using a String in JavaScript.
+title: "JavaScript: Accessing Nested Object Properties Using a String."
 tags: "JavaScript, nested properties, string, code"
 summary: A simple JavaScript function to read the nested property values on an object using a string as the path to the property.
 ---